 Paris is a city where you want to come back over and over again.
 We have been three times and still have so much left to see.
-It is a big city, but has a great transportation system to get you where you want to go.
+Compare to other large cities it has a great transportation system to get you where you need to go.

 Arc de Triomphe

 The Arc de Triomphe is only a 18 min metro ride.
 If you prefer walking, which we actually did, then it will take you about 60 minutes.

 Together with my wife, we always enjoy walking the streets as much as we can, which allows us to stop and snack whenever.
 Never once, did we feel threatened when showing PDA.

 You can use a pedestrian underpass to cross over to the Arc and go online to buy tickets adult tickets for €12 each to climb to the top.

 Only a short walk from the Arc de Triomphe.
 Generally, this is a must see when visiting Paris.
 It is also something that no matter how much time you spent inside, you won’t be able to see everything.
 Usually you will need to make multiple visits.

 We have been to Paris a few times and each time we continue to make our way to the Louvre to try to see more of the exhibits.
 It holds the Mona Lisa (Denon Wing), as well as the Venus of Milo (Sully Wing).
 There are countless other art pieces in the three wings: the Sully, Denon, and Richelieu.

 You can get information and by online tickets so that you won’t have to wait in the lines to get in.
 The two best days to go are on Wednesdays and Fridays, since they stay open till 9:45 p.m., instead of the normal 9 a.m. to 6 p.m.